-Civil Society Exchange is a program designed for civil society organizations and civil initiatives from Turkey and Europe.
-It supports the idea of a unified Europe through cross-border cooperation.
-We encourage civil society organizations to form and foster partnerships between Turkey and Europe and to work together in those partnerships on capacity building models.
+Civil Society Exchange is a collaboration project between Center for Civil Society Studies at Istanbul Bilgi University and MitOst e.V. to support civil society organizations and civil initiatives in Turkey and Europe through cross-border cooperation.
+The project encourages civil society organizations to form and foster partnerships across Turkey and Europe to learn from each other and to strengthen their organizational capacity.

 CIVIL SOCIETY IN TURKEY AND EUROPE

-The social, political, and economic scenes of Europe and Turkey are changing.
-Societies in Turkey and Europe are facing social problems for which collective solutions are needed.
-Civil society organizations, as the gathering place of citizens’ collective minds, are part of the necessary framework through which solutions to such problems will be found.
+The social, political, and economic scenes of Turkey and Europe are changing.
+Societies in both regions are facing social problems for which collective solutions are needed.
+The uncertainty of a world in the post COVID-19 pandemic and expectations of a global economic downturn are just two examples.
+Civil society organisations, as one of the gathering place of citizens’ collective minds, are part of the necessary framework through which solutions to such problems are being founded.
 New times require new approaches and, in order to adapt organizationally, new skills are needed.
 To meet these needs, civil society actors must be empowered and their capacities expanded.

 The civil societies in Turkey and in Europe are, of course, not monolithic.
 With the growth of a variety of civil initiatives, the demands and needs in terms of capacity building are increasing respectively.
 The settings and methods of learning must be diversified.
 In addition to the demand of civil society organizations for tailor-made processes based on their specific needs, they welcome the idea of creating new models to self-develop their own capacities.

-In this context, Civil Society Exchange invites civil society actors to share and multiply good practices on internal capacity building.
-We aim to strengthen the capacity of civil society by providing mobility and a space for mutual learning.
+The model provides a platform for civil society organizations operating in different countries or regions to explore, share and multiply good practices on internal capacity building together.
+The aim of the model is to strengthen the capacity of civil society by providing physical and virtual mobility and a space for mutual learning.
 We believe that working together will make things better.
-In partnerships, representatives of civil society organizations will work together for six months, visiting each other and working on their model together.
+In partnerships, representatives of civil society organizations work together for months and develop their learning strategy through mobility involving online and offline elements.

-We support the establishment of new partnerships and the fostering of existing relationships.
-We also offer the possibility of getting in touch with other representatives of civil initiatives.
+The model supports the establishment of new partnerships and the fostering of existing relationships.